fasrc/ood-jupyter/README.md

 1. Launch the app from the OOD dashboard with default settings
 2. Confirm the application loads in the browser
-3. [Any app-specific verification, e.g., "run a small test job"]

 ## Known Limitations